What Is an Employee Assistance Program & How and Why to Create One

 Bottom Line

 An employee assistance program can be a cost-effective way for you to add value to your employees’ experience.
-Added to your benefits program, an EAP can put your company over the top and give you a competitive edge to attract and retain top talent.
+Added to your benefits program, an EAP can give your company a competitive edge to attract and retain top talent.
 Giving your employees access to resources and support to help manage their entire lives will make them happier and more productive employees.